-Most juniors are now returning from campus trips and processing what they’re learned.
-Chances are that students and parents would like to keep the momentum going and continue visiting colleges closer to home on weekends.
-For those who cannot make any further trips, college fairs can be the next best option.
-Many high schools have college fairs in April; here's how to make the most of them.
+Juniors returning from campus trips want to keep the momentum going and continue visiting colleges closer to home on weekends.
+For those who cannot make any further excursions, college fairs can be the next best option.
+Many high schools have college fairs in April; the NACAC National Fair is in NYC on Sunday, April 22.
+Here's how to make the most of them.

 Let your son/daughter take the lead - College fairs are meant to be an opportunity for students to confer with admissions reps.
 Parents, no matter how well-meaning, interfere with that valuable time and may be viewed by the reps as “helicopter parents.”
 If you have a question or two that you want your student to ask, write it down, and ask him/her to jot down the response.

 Head straight to your first choice(s) - Every college fair provides a map of the colleges represented.
 Because the lines grow quickly, begin with those where you may wait a few minutes to introduce yourself.
 The less popular schools tend to have shorter lines anyway so you can save those for later.